sharmashivanand/wp-shortlinker/readme.txt

 == Installation ==

 Log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
 In the search field type **WP Shortlinker** and click *Search Plugins*.
-Once you’ve found the plugin you can install it by simply clicking "Install Now".
+Once youï¿½ve found the plugin you can install it by simply clicking "Install Now".

 Or you can follow the steps given below: